cogwheel/nes-starter-kit/README.md

 PNG files added to [`chr/`](chr/) will be automatically converted to .chr files during the build.
 See [`chr/make_chr.py`](chr/make_chr.py) for info on how to make compatible images.
 You will also need to add a new `.incbin` directive in [`chr/chr.s`](chr/chr.s) to incorporate them into the ROM.

+### VS Code

+If you copy `example_compile_flags.txt` to `compile_flags.txt` and change the llvm-mos path to suit your environment, then the `clangd` VS Code extension should give you full intellisense support.

 ## TODOs

 I'd like this project to demonstrate all the core aspects of NES development.
 Here's what I've currently got planned: